zecemk/smart-on-fhir-web-apps/README.md

 ```

 Open the `app-routing.module.ts` (if not exists, check the Angular docs to learn how to add routing), and add wrap your routes
-with the SMART routes from the `smart-on-fhir` library:
+with the SMART routes from the `ng-smart-on-fhir` library:

 ```
 import { NgModule } from '@angular/core';
 import { RouterModule, Routes } from '@angular/router';
-import {withSmartHandlerRoutes} from "smart-on-fhir";
+import {withSmartHandlerRoutes} from "ng-smart-on-fhir";

 /*
 - 2nd argument indicates the path to the redirect after logged in.